C0nw0nk/zombiesurvival/README.md

 ##Fixes :

 Fixed holding rotation of props to be centered.
+(For those who love cading and struggle rotating door's yes it is fixed.)

 Fixed glitched weapon / ammo pickups.